The following information relates to children and young people up to the age of 18.

-You have a responsibility to ensure that the Direct Payment funds are spent only on the needs identified in the child or young person’s Child Plan.
+You have a responsibility to ensure that the Direct payment funds are spent only on the needs identified in the child or young person’s Child Plan.

-The Child Plan will be reviewed at regular intervals where there is a change in need or change in circumstances.
+The Child Plan will be reviewed at regular intervals or where there is a change in need or change in circumstances.
 This may mean that Direct Payments would increase, decrease or cease.
 You should let your social care worker know if your child or young person’s needs have changed.